garywu2/TLreaDR/README.md

 npm run dev
 ```

-This will run the server on port 7082 and the client on 7081
+This will run the server on port 5000 (defaulted by debug mode) and the client on 7081

 ## Tests